Seymour Papert: Other work

 As part of his work with technology, Papert has been a proponent of the Knowledge Machine.
 He was one of the principals for the One Laptop Per Child initiative to manufacture and distribute The Children's Machine in developing nations.

 Papert also collaborated with the construction toy manufacturer Lego on their Logo-programmable Lego Mindstorms robotics kits, which were named after his groundbreaking 1980 book.

-A curated archive of Papert's articles, speeches, and interviews may be found at The Daily Papert.
+A curated archive of Papert's articles, speeches, and interviews may be found on a website dedicated to Papert at: The Daily Papert.

 Personal life

 Papert became a political and anti-apartheid activist early in his life in South Africa.
 He subsequently chose self exile.
 He was a leading figure in the revolutionary socialist circle around Socialist Review while living in London in the 1950s.
 Papert was also a prominent activist against South African apartheid policies during his university education.

 Papert was married to Dona Strauss, and later to Androula Christofides Henriques.

 Papert's third wife was MIT professor Sherry Turkle, and together they wrote the influential paper "Epistemological Pluralism and the Revaluation of the Concrete".

-In his final 24 years, Papert was married to Suzanne Massie, who is a Russian scholar and author of Pavlovsk: The Life of a Russian Palace and Land of the Firebird.
+In his final 24 years, Papert was married to Suzanne Massie, who was a Russian scholar and author of Pavlovsk: The Life of a Russian Palace and Land of the Firebird.